bbolli/tumblr-utils/tumblr_backup.md

    was distributed with the source code, the then Tumblr denied access using this key.
 Now, each user needs to get their own key at
    <https://www.tumblr.com/oauth/apps>.
 Follow the instructions there; most
    values entered don't matter.
-The API key must then be copied between the single quotes in the source code at around line 105 (the line starts with `API_KEY = `).
+The OAuth Consumer Key must then be copied between the single quotes in the source code at around line 105 (the line starts with `API_KEY = `).
 4. Run `tumblr_backup.py` _blog-name_ as often as you like manually or from a cron job.
 The recommendation is to do a hourly incremental backup and a daily complete one.